ede1998/rip2/README.md

 1. [nivekuil/rip](https://github.com/nivekuil/rip), the original, which has been unmaintained since 2020.
 2. [StandingPadAnimation/rip](https://github.com/StandingPadAnimations/rip) who added a few features.
 3. Finally, that repo was forked [@here](https://github.com/MilesCranmer/rip2) with ongoing maintenance:
-    - Added shell completions
+    - Windows support
+    - Refactoring to modern rust
-    - Added a test suite
+    - Test suite and coverage
+    - Shell completions
     - Added a few unmerged PRs from the original repo
-    - General maintenance:
-        - Bug fix for FIFO file copy not being executed
+    - Bug fix for FIFO files
-        - Refactoring to modern rust

 ## Installation